R4ULtv/archive-space/README.md

 ### 4. Environment Variables

 Create a `.env.local` in the project root, based on `.env.example`.
-Fill in credentials for Cloudflare, Supabase/D1, and Better Auth.
+Fill in credentials for Cloudflare and Better Auth.

 ### 5. Install & Run